-Exhibit 4-29: Voice Operations Screen
+Exhibit 4-28: Voice Operations Screen

 - Row A This field allows you to select whether all system amplifiers will operate in single or dualchannel mode.
 Press +/- to change from Single to Dual channel mode.
-A complete description of each mode is described as follows. - ➤ Single Channel each amplifier operates independently and is capable of playing a single audio message in response to a system event. - ➤ Dual Channel two amplifiers are tied together to form a single dual-channel, 50 watt amplifier with 8 speaker circuits.
-One amp is dedicated for EVAC operation and the other is dedicated for Alert operation.
+A complete description of each mode is described as follows. - Single Channel each amplifier operates independently and is capable of playing a single audio message in response to a system event. - Dual Channel two amplifiers are tied together to form a single dual-channel, 50 watt amplifier with 8 speaker circuits.
+One amp is dedicated for EVAC operation and the other is dedicated for Alert operation. - Row B This field allows you to set the city sequence code that will be used by the panel for voice operation.
+Press +/- to change select proper city sequence code.
+A complete description of each mode is described as follows. - Standard regular panel operation - > Boston panel will operate following the requirements of the City of Boston. - > Chicago panel will operate following the requirements of the City of Chicago. - New York panel will operate following the requirements of the City of New York. - ➢ Special 1 or 2 - future use

-Note: Dual-Channel mode is not allowed with the Cheetah Xi.
+(i)Note: Certain cities require the voice system to operate in a specific manner that differs from the standard operation of the voice system.

-- Row B This field allows you to set the city sequence code that will be used by the panel for voice operation.
-Use the ◀▶ arrow keys to move cursor under the field; then use the +/- keys to increment/decrement the field.
-A complete description of each mode is described as follows. - Standard regular panel operation - > Boston panel will operate following the requirements of the City of Boston. - Chicago panel will operate following the requirements of the City of Chicago. - > New York panel will operate following the requirements of the City of New York. - Special 1 or 2 future use - Note: Certain cities require the voice system to operate in a specific manner that differs from the standard operation of the voice system.
-By default, the Cheetah Xi will be set to STANDARD (no city sequence). - Row C This field allows you to enable Eclipse messages that are unique to voice operation to be transmitted onto the SLC for the purpose of activating control or relay modules for voice operation.
-Use the ◀▶ arrow keys to position the cursor under the field; then use the +/- keys to toggle the field to ON or OFF.
-By default, the Cheetah Xi will be set to ON. - Row D Press the F1 function button to access the mass notification reset screen or press the F2 function button to access the voice state priority screen.
+- Row C This field allows you to enable Eclipse messages that are unique to voice operation to be transmitted onto the SLC for the purpose of activating control or relay modules for voice operation.
+Press +/- to toggle the field from OFF (default) to ON. - Row D Press the F1 function button to access the mass notification reset screen or press the F2 function button to access the voice state priority screen.